 Beat the egg whites until stiff peaks form.

 Gradually fold the beaten egg whites into the cottage cheese mixture.

 Put the mixture into the fridge for 2 hours.

 With damp hands form balls from the mixture and set them aside.

 Put a large pot of salted water on the stove and bring it to the boil.

-Meanwhile in a dry pan toast the breadcrumbs.
+Meanwhile in a frying pan heat up butter, add breadcrumbs and toast until golden brown.
 Keep stirring and do not let the breadcrumbs burn.

 Remove pan from the heat and set it aside.

 One by one slide the balls into the boiling water.
 Wait until the dumplings come to the surface – carefully stir once or twice to prevent them from sticking to the bottom of the pot – and cook them for 2-3 minutes.